ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 ### Restart application

-You are now ready to see the results of your work.
+you're now ready to see the results of your work.
 Shut down the application, clear browser cache, and restart the application.
 You should be able to see a different checkout applied after you have added products to a cart.